felixnaef/BIO-341/README.md

 # BIO-341
-Course exercises for BIO-341 class at the EPFL
+Course exercises for BIO-341 class at the EPFL Life Sciences Enginnering Section.